 I deeply love traveling to different places and absorbing new cultures.
 I have previously interrailed through Europe and undertaken an internship in Germany.
 Regardless of the difficulties involved in traveling, my wish to experience the differences and see the similarities between Scotland and other countries is something I go out of my way to do.
 There is nothing quite like meeting fellow cosmopolitans from countries like Sweden, Denmark, Poland, Germany, Kenya, Mexico, Argentina and many more!
 I like to believe that making connections from people all over the world helps make the world that bit closer, which in this emerging age of protectionism is all the more important to do.

-For a number of years I have been the student representative for Computer and Electronic Systems Engineering Students (Embedded Systems, Telecoms and Robotics Students).
+During my studies, I was the student representative for Computer and Electronic Systems Engineering Students (Embedded Systems, Telecoms and Robotics Students).
 My goal was to give the CESE students the biggest voice on university matters disregarding our grouping being the smallest in the School of Engineering and Build Environment (SEBE).
 My ability to represent my fellow students eventually led me to become Chairman of the Student Staff Consultancy Group for all electronic subjects in the SEBE where I assisted the university as the representative of all electronics students during staff meetings.

 Glasgow Hammermen Award